 - Director of Human Resources or Nominee;

 4.7 The appeal hearing will be serviced by the Human Resources Division and be convened as soon as reasonably practicable.
 The employee concerned shall be entitled to be represented by a work colleague or recognised local Trade Union representative of their choice not acting in a legal capacity.

 4.8 The appeal hearing will consider the grounds of appeal and review the actions taken to date.
-The case for the University will be presented by the Head of School/Directorate or their nominee who undertook the formal meeting and the Human Resources Representative who was present.
+The case for the University will be presented by the Head of School/Department or their nominee who undertook the formal meeting and the Human Resources Representative who was present.

 4.9 The appellant will be informed of the outcome in writing within five working days.
 The appeal decision will be final and binding.